-If your horse has fat deposits along its topline, around the tail head, or behind the shoulders, you should consider reducing sugar/starch intake immediately and collaborate with a vet to develop a wellness plan.
+- If your horse has fat deposits along its topline, around the tail head, or behind the shoulders, you should consider reducing sugar/starch intake immediately and collaborate with a vet to develop a wellness plan.

-If your horse develops a thick, cresty neck that is hard to the touch, consider a visit with your veterinarian as soon as possible.
-This can be a sign of a metabolic issue.
+- If your horse develops a thick, cresty neck that is hard to the touch, consider a visit with your veterinarian as soon as possible.
+This is often a sign of a serious metabolic issue.

 If you determine that your horse is at-risk, your veterinarian may perform blood work or other physical evaluations to help diagnose the problem.
 While you are waiting for your diagnosis, there are a few steps you can take to safeguard your horse’s health:

 Step 1: Remove or limit access to lush pasture or grass.